 Haiku Fan Review: A premium product with a premium price tag

-The Haiku ceiling fan is an industry leader in noise level, efficiency, and style.
+The Haiku ceiling fan by Big Ass Fans is an industry leader in noise level, efficiency, and style.
 When I first wrote this review, it was the only ceiling fan with built-in WiFi connectivity.
 It was THE first smart ceiling fan.

 Since then, a number of other smart ceiling fans have been released.
 Competitors are starting to catch up with smart integration, but the quality and style of the Haiku is still unique to Big Ass Fans.